follow

 Farming the New River Lowlands

-Most folks don’t know it, but in the 1980s/90s the National Park Service acquired two old subsistence farms you can explore.
+Most folks don’t know it, but in the 1980s/90s the National Park Service acquired two old subsistence farms you can explore: Richmond-Hamilton Farm and Trump-Lilly Farm.

-Our New River Gorge hiking recommendation for best experiencing the southern lowlands is the Big Branch Trail.
+Our hiking recommendation for best experiencing the southern lowlands is the Big Branch Trail.
 This 2-mile strenuous loop trail offers ruins of an old hillside farmstead near a mountain stream with great views of Brooks Falls and the southern lowlands below.

 Reference and Additional Resource